romainjacquet/chirpstack-helm/README.md

 # chirpstack-helm

 Experimenting Chirpstack deployment to Kubernetes.
-The goal is testing a private LoraWan network for smart agriculture.
+The goal is testing a private LoraWan network for smart agriculture, smart industries or smart cityes.
 This private network will allow all the participants to share data, and view on a map.

 The region support is limited to Chirstack region used in Europe: